 After the exit conference, a draft of the report is finalized.
-The unit head will be responsible for formulating a management response and forwarding them to the Chief Audit Executive.
+The unit head will be responsible for formulating a management response and forwarding it to the chief audit executive.
 The management response is a critical element of the feedback loop.
 The response serves to reinforce the proactive nature of the audit process by demonstrating to the reader that improvements are being made and the activities involved.
 The response must contain three elements:

-Given the nature of the recommendations and report, the Office of Audit Services may require other university officials to review the responses.
-These officials may include vice presidents (finance or research), General Counsel, Human Resources, University Relations, and the provost or president.
+Given the nature of the recommendations and report, the Office of Audit Services may require other university officials review the responses.
+These officials may include vice presidents (finance or research), the Office of General Counsel, the Office of Human Resources, the Office of University Relations, and the provost or president.